Maximizing BitTorrent Speeds with uTorrent (Guide / Tutorial)

 Steps to optimize your internet connection.

-- First, download and extract the files to any folder.
+- First, download or visit the official site here and extract the files to any folder.

 - Double-click on the TCPOptimizer application in the folder to launch it